eduolalo/moment-business-days/README.md

 This is a momentJS plugin that allows you to use only business days (Monday to Friday).

 **NOTES:**
-* This plugin works on server and cliet side.
+* This plugin works on server and client side.
 * This plugin is based in [this repo](http://goo.gl/i9m4gJ)
 * All contributions are welcome.
 * **Thaks to the contributors for making this plugin better!!**